-I had this strange idea that splashing a bit of glaze around would create beautiful and intricate designs on my pottery pieces.
+I had this strange idea that simply splashing a bit of glaze around would create beautiful and intricate designs on my pottery pieces.
 My early attempts at glazing were very encouraging.
-I made a few small vases, gave some thought as to how different glazes might combine … what might happen if I rubbed back here … scrapped a bit there.
+I made a few small vases, thought about how different glazes might combine … what might happen if I rubbed back here … and scrapped a bit there.

 Then things went a bit downhill.

 Random is not as random as it appears.

 In the handiwork of professional artists and potters, I have seen an effortless flow of colour and assumed at least some degree of randomness in application.
 After all, it would be impossible to produce a slashing line with the deliberate slowness of hand that is required for the delicate work of realist painting.

 However, I’ve realised that when a professional potter splashes a bit of glaze around it is done with years of experience and an accumulated muscle memory of what works and what doesn’t.

 There is an artistic movement dedicated to randomness, and I have no idea how to pronounce its name.

 Aleatoricism is described as the inclusion of chance into the process of creation.